stripe/stripe-go/README.md

   - Check the following boxes on this page: `sfdx force:org:open -u brennen+prodtest@stripe.com -p "/lightning/setup/OrderSettings/home"`
     - Enable Negative Quantity
     - Enable Zero Quantity

-### Production Package Release

-- https://security.secure.force.com/security/tools/forcecom/scanner use username and password of the production packaging org.
-- Include sec rev in the username of another account which contains the latest production package.
-- Make sure to write the Release Notes

 ## Creating a new QA package